mohits1005/reactjs/react docs/readme.md

 We can declare special methods on the component class to run some code when a component mounts and unmounts These methods are called “lifecycle methods”.
 The componentDidMount() method runs after the component output has been rendered to the DOM.
+With JSX you pass a function as the event handler, rather than a string.